 sudo apt install imagemagick

-Before you proceed with the alternative installation method, you must ensure that GIT is installed on your system.
-You can verify this by running the following command in the terminal.
+Before using the alternative installation method, ensure you have Git installed on your system.
+Check by entering this command in the terminal:

 git --version